ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_ipccwg1ar6ch3.rst

    * plot_legend: if true, plot legend will be plotted
    * plot_units: variable unit for plotting
-   * multi_model_mean: if true, multi-model mean and uncertaintiy will be plotted
+   * multi_model_mean: if true, multi-model mean and uncertainty will be plotted

    *Optional settings for variables*